debiki/talkyard-prod-one/README.md

 ================

 For one single server: Ubuntu 18.04 with at least 2 GB RAM.
+(If you already have a Docker-Compose or Docker Swarm installation with a HTTPS reverse proxy, and want to add Talkyard to it, then have a look at: https://github.com/debiki/talkyard-prod-swarm)

 You should be familiar with Linux, Bash and Git.
 Otherwise you might run into problems.
 For example, there might be Git edit conflicts, if you and we change